freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-beginning-string-patterns.md

 # --hints--

-Your regex should search for `Cal` with a capital letter.
+Your regex should search for the string `Cal` with a capital letter.

 ```js
 assert(calRegex.source == '^Cal');